atoft/cpp-learning/lesson1/lesson1.md

 ## A Hello World program
 Here's our first C++ program.
 You will want to write this in a new file called `main.cpp`.
-This file is always the root of your C++ program and will contain a `main()` method which is where execution of your program begins.
+This file is always the start of your C++ program and will contain a `main()` function which is where execution of your program begins.

 We'll give the whole program below and then explain some of its parts later.